-There are many myths and misconceptions that surround human trafficking.
+There are many misconceptions that surround human trafficking.
 Media representation, lack of concrete data, and social stereotypes have deeply influenced the narratives about the crime.

 Victims of trafficking are always helpless and want to be rescued